 Transform Daily Routines Into Powerful Counting Opportunities

 Classroom transitions can also provide perfect counting moments.
 Count as children line up, distribute materials, or move between activities.
-These transitional moments turn potentially chaotic times into structured learning opportunities.

 • Counting Obstacle Course: Design stations where children perform specific actions a certain number of times: